 Being an International changes who you are, it allows you to live a life that is filled with rich experiences, various cultures, languages, climates, communities, surroundings, ups and downs, culture shock, reverse culture shock, feeling alone, belonging to enthusiastic groups, grieving the loss of the “old” you and reinventing yourself.
 Change is constant and as difficult it may be to surrender to it at times, it is a positive part of life.

 Home for many Internationals becomes a memory, a nostalgic trip for the holidays.
 Very often home takes on a new meaning, it is built around the closest family, the communities – it is all about the PEOPLE.
 We have our differences but overall, we have more in common than we think.
-Transitioning is challenging but by being aware, acknowledging and working together to take action we can make a difference.
+Transitioning is challenging but by being aware, resilient, acknowledging and working together to take action we can so much more.